akeneo/pim-api-docs/content/akeneo-event-platform/getting-started.md

 ```

 ::: info
-📌 You need to store the ID in the response payload.
+📌 You need to store the `id` from the response payload.
 We will use it in the next step.

 Response Example :